domino-team/docs/docs/mini/mifi.md

 Industrial grade mobile Wifi

+This docs is for the firmware v2.264 and new.

 ## Choosing the correct configuration

-GL-MiFi is designed for flexbility so when you [buy from our shop](https://www.gl-inet.com/product/gl-mifi/) you can choose configurations.
+GL-MiFi is designed for flexbility so when you [buy from our shop](https://store.gl-inet.com/collections/travel-routers/products/gl-mifi-4g-smart-router) you can choose configurations.

 The most important is that you choose the correct 3G/4G modules that works in your country.

-Generally for American, Europe and Asia the modules and bands are different.
+Generally for American, Europe, Australia and Asia the modules and bands are different.
 If you are not in these areas please consult your service provider for more details.

 ## Power it on

 When you get the mifi device, You can insert your SIM card.
 You can also insert a MicroSD card if you want to share its content.

-please connect power and press and hold the power button for 3 seconds to power the device on.
+Please connect power and it will turn on automatically.
+If it is powered off you can also ress and hold the power button for 3 seconds to power the device on.

+**Note:** It will power on every time you plug in USB power cable.

 You can connect to the MiFi using an Ethernet cable or using WiFi.
 The default password is `goodlife`.